HGGM-LIM/jclustering/README.md

 The `Voxel` object is simply a data transfer object with `public final` references to the `x`, `y` and `slice` coordinates and the `tac` array.
-Most (or possibly all) the necessary for voxel addition work with `Voxel` objects.
+Most (or possibly all) the necessary methods for voxel addition work with `Voxel` objects.
 Please refer to the full API for more information.

 ## How to develop a new metric